How to Find Dealer Invoice Price

 Buying a car from a dealership is an extensive process.
-You must find the vehicle you want, compare between several dealerships, and negotiate with the dealer.
-But to truly find the best deal you should also know the dealer invoice price.
+You must find the vehicle you want, compare prices at different dealerships, and negotiate with the dealer.

 The dealer invoice price is what the dealer paid the manufacturer for the car.
-As you might imagine, most dealerships don't directly disclose the invoice price to buyers.
+Most dealerships do not directly disclose the invoice price to buyers.

 Invoice Price Explained Video